Alternative Strategies for Discussion Boards

 • Small Groups: Assign students to small groups or allow them to select small groups based on topics or interests.
 Have each small group discuss the same prompt and rank their findings as a class, or have each small group discuss a different prompt and summarize their findings and experiences for the rest of their classmates.

 • Fishbowls: Have small groups of students discuss a prompt in a public forum.
-The rest of the course is asked to observe their conversation but not participate.
+The remaining students are asked to observe their conversation but not participate.
 This can be a fun model for students to dig more deeply into a topic or idea they are passionate about while others learn from their experiences.

-• Entire Course: Ask all students to complete the same prompt or topic and respond in the same way.
+• Entire Class: Ask all students to complete the same prompt or topic and respond in the same way.
 This is a great option for introductory discussion boards or reflections.

 Varying the size of the discussion can help alleviate perceived redundancies in your curriculum and can also help students stay more focused on their own assigned task.